brain power hours

 2025 Power Hours

-Join us for a fireside chat about brain tumors.
-You will learn about what glioblastomas are, how they’re diagnosed and how they’re treated.
-You will hear inspiring stories both from survivors of glioblastoma and caregivers who have lost loved ones.
-Whether you have had personal experiences with brain tumors or are simply curious, there is a lot to learn in this Power Hour!
+In this Power Hour we learned about what glioblastomas are, how they’re diagnosed and how they’re treated.
+We heard inspiring stories both from survivors of glioblastoma and caregivers who have lost loved ones.

 12 – 1 pm: Brain Tumors